Astral-Solar/Website/README.md

 ### ImageMagick module not available with this PHP installation.
 [Likely redundant issue] Fix: Put `extension=imagick.so` in your php.ini file. (https://stackoverflow.com/questions/46824621/imagemagick-module-not-available-with-this-php-installation-on-laravel-5-4-with)

+### ImageMagick module not available with this PHP installation.
+Fix: `sudo apt-get install php-imagick`

 ### The openssl extension is required for SSL/TLS protection but is not available.
 Fix: OpenSSL needs to be enabled in php.ini.
 Likely multiple packages need enabling